 Note down the Certificate name given in the CN attribute.
 This should be provided in the Azureenvironmentparameters file.

 After you run the commands, export the PFX and CER files for the certificate.

+Some screen shots using Microsoft management console for Exporting certificates are given below

+MMC – Certificate tree node